 When your child is diagnosed with cortical visual impairment (CVI), you cannot help but ask, What does my child see?
 As a parent it was hard to even wrap my brain around the words “cortical visual impairment” – or “cortical blindness” – the first time the neurologist said them.
-Along with cortical blindness came other misinformation such as “color perception is usually intact” and “because it involves the brain and not the eye, there is nothing you can do.”
+Along with the outdated term cortical blindness came other misinformation such as “because it involves the brain and not the eye, there is nothing you can do.”
 Some people like to say that having CVI is like looking through a slice of Swiss cheese, which does not fly because the eyes work together to create the image in your brain and those gaps get filled in.
 Others claim that the world appears pixellated to people who have CVI, except that the brain is not a computer.
 It is far easier to simulate an ocular impairment – such as the grossly distorted world of somebody with myopia.
 Or the blacked out central vision of a person with progressive macular degeneration.
 But what does a child with CVI see?

 In that impossibly difficult time of my son’s first year of life, every provider had the same answer to the question, What does my son see?
 “It will be years before we really know what he sees.”
 Let me tell you, this response was not helpful.

 The first time I spoke with Christine Roman-Lantzy was in the summer of 2012.
 My son had just had strabismus surgery, in an attempt to correct or at least improve his eye alignment.
 A month after emailing her, she responded, and we scheduled a time to talk by phone.
 After describing his medical history, recent surgery, his CVI and the nature of his diagnosis, I told her, “Everybody tells me it will be years before we know what he sees.”

 “I can tell you right now what he sees,” she began.
 “He sees what you and I see – but he can’t interpret it.”